 Boulder County, Colorado, for example, takes the initiative by ensuring county recycling services include both glass and plastic cannabis containers.
 In doing so, residents rinse their containers and toss them in with the rest of their curbside recycling.

 To the Manufacturers

 Unfortunately, in a consumerism-based society, profits tend to reign supreme in the business world.
 Erin Brockovich taught us in the 80s; some manufacturers will go to great lengths to optimize revenues without even considering the destruction they do.
 The cannabis industry needs to recognize this is not an image conducive to our cause.
 Environmental stewardship should be a core value within all cannabis and hemp production facilities.
 Producers need to partner with greener packaging and marketing solutions, such as Sana Packaging.

 To the Retailers

 While the containers can be recycled, they must first be sterilized according to FDA regulations, which can be costly.
-To combat this, some dispensaries in Colorado offer their patients the ability to reuse containers and bags.
-Similar to carrying your own fabric grocery tote bags to avoid using the plastic bags at the grocery store, cannabis patients can carry-in and reuse containers they personally use.
-Additionally, as long as the secured closure is functional, consumers and patients can reuse plastic security bags, as well.
+To combat this, some dispensaries in Colorado offer their consumers the ability to reuse containers and bags.
+Similar to carrying your own fabric grocery tote bags to avoid using the plastic bags at the grocery store, cannabis consumers can carry-in and reuse containers they personally use.
+Additionally, as long as the secured closure is functional, consumers can reuse plastic security bags, as well.
 Dispensaries need to remind and encourage their patrons to do so.

 To the Consumer